philzook58/philzook58.github.io/_posts/2022-07-08-first-class-uf.md

 tags: datalog theorem proving
 ---

 I've been knocking my brains trying to figure out what is the difference between [datalog](https://www.philipzucker.com/notes/Languages/datalog/) and [prolog](https://www.philipzucker.com/notes/Languages/prolog/), what is "Lambda Datalog" in analogy to [lambda prolog](https://www.lix.polytechnique.fr/~dale/lProlog/), and how to support lambdas in egraphs.
+This blog post is hints in those directions.

 I think an important concept along the way is first class union finds, so I built a prototype for [Souffle datalog](https://souffle-lang.github.io/).
 My code for this post is tucked away [here](https://github.com/philzook58/souffle-vector)